 Amelia has extensive experience with a wide range of clients and ages.
 She has been practicing as a psychologist since 1998, and has worked for a decade in the child and adolescent mental health service at Eastern Health before working at St Catherine’s School as the Student Counsellor for a further decade.
 She has worked in private practice with a wide range of clients with Neo for many years.
 Amelia is trained in Cognitive Behavioural Therapy and EMDR and has particular expertise with a wide range of mental health issues for young people and their support for parents.

 Registered Clinical Psychologist – Psychology Board of Australia PSY0001618196

 Member of the Australian Psychological Society

-Grace currently works on Saturdays
+Grace currently consults on Wednesdays and Thursdays

 Grace has Master’s level training in clinical psychology and has extensive training and experience in individual and group Cognitive Behavioural Therapy (CBT).
 In the past, she has worked in private practice for CBT Australia as well as holding a range of consulting and research roles at the Royal Childrens Hospital.
 She has well-grounded experience working with adults with a range of needs, but has particular expertise in working with children and adolescents.
 She has a special interest in depression and anxiety disorders.

 Registered Clinical Psychologist – Psychology Board of Australia PSY0002255583